 The My School DC common lottery

 The My School DC common lottery is a single, random lottery that determines placement for new students at all participating schools.
-Student-school matches are based on the number of available spaces at each school; sibling, proximity, and other lottery preferences; how each student ranked their school choices; and each student's random lottery number.
+Student-school matches are based on the number of available spaces at each school; sibling, in-boundary, and other lottery preferences; how each student ranked their school choices; and each student's random lottery number.
 (Through the My School DC common lottery, DCPS selective high schools and programs select students based on specific criteria.)

 Why have a common lottery?